 Bletchley Park and its tremendous story have featured regularly in film and television over the past few years.
 BBC documentaries ('Bletchley Park: Code-Breaking's Forgotten Genius'), ITV dramas ('The Bletchley Circle'), World War Two dramas and the blockbuster film 'The Imitation Game' (staring Benedict Camberbatch as the legendary cryptanalyst Alan Turing) have all been filmed on location at Bletchley Park.
 Enjoy a full day out exploring atmospheric wartime codebreaking huts, exhibitions, the beautiful mansion, and spacious grounds, to discover the real-life stories of what happened here during WW2.

 The Palladian West Wycombe Park is an Italianate country house that has frequently been featured in screen adaptations of literary classics such as 'Cranford' and 'Little Dorrit', in the television series 'Downton Abbey' and more recently 'Dr Thorne'.
 The streets of the village outside the park have many different architectural styles from the 16th to the 18th century and oozes charm that many a film director cannot resist.

 Chiltern Open Air Museum

 The opulent Greek-inspired buildings of Stowe House and the extensive grounds littered with temples, bridges and follies have attracted many productions including 'X-Men First Class', 'The Crown', 'Stardust' and 'Indiana Jones'.
 The house is used as a school and gradually being restored where its old age is starting to show.
-Most recently, the new Netflix series, 'Bridgerton', a romantic drama set in the Regency period, was filmed at Stowe Park, as well as Dorney Court and RAF Halton.
-The grounds at Stowe remain open during lockdown but booking is essential.
+Most recently, the Netflix hit series, 'Bridgerton', a romantic drama set in the Regency period, was filmed at Stowe Park, as well as Dorney Court and RAF Halton.